JohnFawkes/Plex-Poster-Downloader/README.md

 ## 🎬 Plex Poster Downloader & Manager

-A self-hosted web application that allows you to easily browse your Plex libraries and download local poster artwork (poster.jpg or asset-styled filenames) directly to your media folders.
+A self-hosted web application that allows you to easily browse your Plex libraries and download local poster artwork (poster.jpg) and backgrounds (background.jpg) to any local folder.

 This tool is perfect for users who want to switch to "Local Assets" agents, use tools like Kometa (formerly PMM), or simply want a backup of their curated artwork stored alongside their media files.